 LIRA 2030 Africa also provides opportunities for scientific exchange and for South–South and North–South research collaboration through Annual Research Forums.
 Three Forums have taken place: in Abuja, Nigeria in November 2017; in Dakar, Senegal in February 2019; and in Addis Ababa, Ethiopia in February 2020.
 Early-career scientists also have opportunities for career development through participation in international scientific committees and conferences, working groups and inter-governmental policy processes.
 For instance, during the 2016-2019 period, LIRA grantees were represented at the UN STI Forums, High-level Political Forums on Sustainable Development, the IPCC Cities and Climate Change Science Conference, the International Trans-disciplinary conferences and many others.
 Scientists had an opportunity to present their research, contribute to the dialogue, build new networks and collaborations.

-Below is the list of the articles that have been published to date with contribution of the LIRA researchers.
-A number of manuscripts have been submitted for review and yet to be published.
+Below is the list of articles that have been published to date with the contribution of LIRA researchers.
+A number of manuscripts have been submitted for review and are yet to be published.